-Another important tip is to use of social media to connect with people in the creative field.
+Another important tip is: Make use of social media to connect with people in the creative field.
 Don’t just send them a friend request or a follow.
 Make sure to strike up a conversation and compliment them on their art.
 Keep the conversations going.

 To find some clients, you can always check Craigslist.
 Or head on over to industry-specific job boards online.
 These will definitely help you find clients that are looking for your services.

 For freelancers, here are a few with an arts and media focus that can help you get started: